LabyKreative/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displays all the lines in the file /etc/passwd that do not contain the pattern "bin".
 Display all lines of the file specified.
 Replace all characters A and C from input to Z and e respectively.
+A script that removes all letters c and C from input.